particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Web device doctor antenna option 2023-11-27

+The [web device doctor](/tools/doctor/), when used with the P2 and Photon 2, now has an option in Advanced Options for selecting the Wi-Fi antenna
+(internal, external, or leave unchanged).

 ### Monitor One GA 2023-11-21

 The Monitor One (MON404E01C01KIT) is now generally available.